PeerJ/check-mk-agent-plugins/README.md

 * uptime - check if system has been up at least x minutes
 * no-root-owner - check if any files are owned by root under a folder
 * script - run a check on any script. e.g. `curl http://localhost; ./script $?`
+* redis - check that nc is able to connect to redis on localhost (ha proxy)